Skip to content

 Installing an R package will automatically install other R packages on which that package depends.
 However, R packages often depend on software packages provided outside R, such as C libraries.
 These packages may be provided by the automatically activated Spack environment as detailed above.

 For example, the library gdal is required to build the rgdal R package and the library gmp is required for several numerical R packages.
-Both are included as part of the Spack environment.
+Both are included as part of the Spack environment that is activated automatically when you load an R module.

 R packages using code in other languages